mihirchronicles/mihirchronicles.github.io/content/essays/finding-magic.md

 12. Watching basketball
 13. Dancing
 14. Exploring artists and their work
+15. Share my passion about Mungerism and Buffettology with others

 None of these go in particular order, but they give me the most energy when I do these things making life feel flawless.
 A reminder to do more of these, not less.